Sant720/sandwich/content/docs/sandwich/core-principles.md

 Bread is both the foundation and the frame of a sandwich.
 It dictates structure, moisture control, chew, and the first impression of each bite.

 > [!NOTE]
 > Bread treatment should be adjusted based on your taste and preferences.
-These guidelines are only starting points to help you understand how different bread treatments can influence you overall eating experience.
+These guidelines are only starting points to help you understand how different bread treatments can influence your overall eating experience.

 ### Choosing the right bread